dr-joe-wirth/amrprofiler_installer/README.md

 ## Installation & Setup

-To run AmrProfiler locally, you must first download the required databases and files from [Zenodo](#) ([replace with actual link](https://zenodo.org/uploads/14924034)).
+To run AmrProfiler locally, you must first download the required databases and files from Zenodo (https://zenodo.org/uploads/14924034).
 Extract the downloaded folders inside the `amrprofiler` directory.

 ## Running AmrProfiler